Important Information Registration for Summer II and Fall classes is open

 301-652-AOTA (2682) ACOTEonline.org

 Licensure – Employment in this field requires federal licensure from the National Board for Certification in Occupational Therapy (NBCOT) and the Executive Council of Physical Therapy and Occupational Therapy Examiners (ECPTOTE).

 Apply for admission to the occupational therapy assistant department by submitting a formal application and all required official documents to the department.

 Top ranking candidates will be scheduled for a personal interview, a writing sample and completion of a health care admissions examination (paid for by applicant).

 Final acceptance into the program is contingent upon a satisfactory background check, which will be completed by an approved agency at the applicant's expense.
 If an applicant is convicted of a felony or misdemeanor they must contact NBCOT and ECPTOTE to determine certification and licensure eligibility.
 If a student is convicted of a felony or misdemeanor while enrolled in an LSC occupational therapy program, the student must inform the director in writing and submit a current background check.
 Clinical facilities may also require completion of satisfactory drug screening.

 Applicants will be notified by email of their admission status.

 Minimum Academic Requirements

-- Submit Compass scores or other LSC approved test scores showing placement into ENGL 1301 and any college level math.
+Submit Compass scores or other LSC approved test scores showing completion of ENGL 1301 and any college level math.
 English and math placement may also be satisfied by successful completion of ENGL 0305, 0307, or 0309 and MATH 0309 (Kingwood) or 0310 (Kingwood and Tomball).

 Students Must Have The Following Upon Admission To The Program